t4mpr/ctf-writeups/deadfaceCTF-2025-Writeups/README.md

-# DDEADFACE CTF 2025 - Writeups
+# DEADFACE CTF 2025 - Writeups

 This repository contains comprehensive writeups for all challenges I solved during the deadface CTF competition held in October 2025.